School Health Promotion study

 The questionnaire

-The data are gathered by an anonymous and voluntary classroom-administered questionnaire.
-The topics of the questionnaire are living conditions, school work, health, health-related behaviour and school health services.
+The topics of the questionnaire are living conditions, schoolwork, health, health related behavior and school health services.
 The questionnaire is continuously being developed.
 Still, many of the questions have remained the same for over 20 years, so as to maintain comparability.

 The questionnaires